They Might Be Giants: Continuing independent releases (2012–2019)

-The band released their newest children's album, Why?, on November 27, 2015.
-It was their fifth children's album and the first children's album to be released under their own label, Idlewild Recordings.
+The band released their newest children's album, Why?, in November 2015.
+It released as their fifth children's album and the first children's album to be released under their own label, Idlewild Recordings.

-On March 8, 2016, the band released Phone Power, their nineteenth studio album and the third containing songs from the 2015 revival of their Dial-a-Song service.
+In March 2016, the band released Phone Power, their nineteenth studio album and the third containing songs from the 2015 revival of their Dial-A-Song service.
 This was the first TMBG album to be sold as a "pay what you want" download, available ahead of the physical release on June 10.
 In 2016, They Might Be Giants were involved in the SpongeBob SquarePants musical; they contributed the song "I'm Not a Loser".

-The band's twentieth album, I Like Fun was released on January 19, 2018.
-Their twenty-first and twenty-second studio albums, My Murdered Remains and The Escape Team, were both released on December 10, 2018.
+The band's 20th album, I Like Fun was released in January 2018.
+Their 21st and 22nd studio albums, My Murdered Remains and The Escape Team, were both released on December 10, 2018.
 My Murdered Remains contains songs from Dial-A-Song.

-In October 2019, the band recorded a new version of their song "Hot Dog" for the third season of the Disney Channel preschool series Mickey and the Roadster Racers, re-titled as Mickey Mouse Mixed-Up Adventures for that season.
-It premiered on Disney Junior on October 14, 2019.
+In October 2019, the band recorded a new version of their song "Hot Dog" for the third season of the Disney Channel preschool series Mickey and the Roadster Racers, re-titled as Mickey Mouse Mixed-Up Adventures for that season that premiered on Disney Junior.

-On November 12, 2021, They Might Be Giants released the album Book.
-Some lyrical themes in the album seem have been inspired by the COVID-19 pandemic.
+Independent releases and Grammy nomination (2020–present)

 In August 2020, the band recorded a song for a CNN documentary about the electoral college called "Who Are the Electors?".

+They Might Be Giants was touring for the 30th anniversary of Flood starting in 2020.
+While initially only including songs from Flood, it expanded to include tracks from other albums.
+The tour included the eight-piece band members and shows sold-out throughout the tour.

+In November 2021, They Might Be Giants released an album titled Book.
+Some lyrical themes in the album seem to have been inspired by the COVID-19 pandemic.
+They Might Be Giants continued their Book tour called "The Big Tour" into late 2025, which included songs from much of their discography.
+These shows also sold-out internationally.

-The band announced a 30th anniversary Flood tour for 2020; however, it was postponed, and dates were rescheduled several times due to the COVID pandemic.
+The band announced a 30th anniversary Flood tour for 2020; however, it was postponed, and dates were rescheduled several times due to the COVID-19 pandemic.
 Shortly after resuming live tours again in June 2022, John Flansburgh was involved in a car accident while on his way home from the June 8 concert.
 He suffered several broken ribs but had a positive prognosis from doctors.
-Several tour dates were again postponed while he recovered; however, the tour was later resumed.
+Several tour dates were again postponed while he recovered; the tour was later resumed after he healed.

 In November 2022, Book was nominated for a 65th Annual Grammy Awards in the category of "Best Boxed or Special Limited-Edition Package".
+They Might Be Giants performed "Brontosaurus" on Jimmy Kimmel Live! in support of Book in April 2023.